phamquiluan/ResidualMaskingNetwork/README.md

 - [**Luan Pham**](https://github.com/phamquiluan)
 - [**Tuan Anh Tran**](https://github.com/phamquiluan)

-**_Note:_** Unfortunately, I am currently join a full-time job and research on another topic, so I'll do my best to keep things up to date, but no guarantees.
-That being said, thanks to everyone for your continued help and feedback as it is really appreciated.
-I will try to address everything as soon as possible.
+**_Note:_** Unfortunately, I am currently engaged in a full-time job and conducting research on another topic.
+Therefore, I will do my best to keep things up to date, but I cannot guarantee that I will be able to do so.
+That being said, I am grateful to everyone for their continued help and feedback, as it is truly appreciated.
+I will endeavor to address everything as soon as possible.

 <p id="references"></p>

-## References

-- Same as in dissertation.

 ## Citation

-L. Pham, H. Vu, T. A. Tran, "Facial Expression Recognition Using Residual Masking Network", IEEE 25th International Conference on Pattern Recognition, 2020, 4513-4519.
-Milan -Italia.
+Pham, Luan, The Huynh Vu, and Tuan Anh Tran.
+"Facial expression recognition using residual masking network."
+2020 25Th international conference on pattern recognition (ICPR).
+IEEE, 2021.
 ```
-@inproceedings{luanresmaskingnet2020,
-  title={Facial Expression Recognition using Residual Masking Network},
+@inproceedings{pham2021facial,
+  title={Facial expression recognition using residual masking network},
-  author={Luan, Pham and Huynh, Vu and Tuan Anh, Tran},
+  author={Pham, Luan and Vu, The Huynh and Tran, Tuan Anh},
-  booktitle={IEEE 25th International Conference on Pattern Recognition},
+  booktitle={2020 25Th international conference on pattern recognition (ICPR)},
   pages={4513--4519},
-  year={2020}
+  year={2021},
+  organization={IEEE}
 }
 ```